fkalis/bash-onedrive-upload/README.md

 The folder id for the example URL reads as follows (you have to work with the decoded URL, e.g. `%21` decodes to `!`):

     folder.123419ACDA5678AB.123419ACDA5678AB!45321

+### Number of simultaneous uploads

+If the script does not fully utilize your bandwidth, you can maybe speed things up a little bit by increasing the value of `max_upload_threads`.

+When you now start the upload more than one file, the script will start up to `max_upload_threads` parallel uploads, but only one thread per file.